aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/itf-14-barcode-customization/itf-14-barcode-quiet-zone-configuration/_index.md

 1. Visual Studio and .NET Framework: Ensure that you have Visual Studio installed and a basic understanding of the .NET framework.

-2. Aspose.BarCode for .NET: Download and install Aspose.BarCode for .NET from the [official website](https://releases.aspose.com/barcode/net/).
+2. Aspose.BarCode for .NET: Download and install Aspose.BarCode for .NET from the [website](https://releases.aspose.com/barcode/net/).

 3. Your Development Environment: Have a development environment set up and ready for coding.